A good deal, you’ll have: Get the Lego lightsaber for free with the AT-AT set

 The huge figuirine also features rotating cannons and a bomb bay for realistic action, two speeder bikes and an E-Web heavy repeating blaster to take on the Rebels.

-Measuring over 62cm high, the vast interior to this massive piece of kit has enough room for the Imperial Army, and can accomodate 40 minifigures and four speeder bikes.
+Measuring over 62cm high, the vast interior of this massive piece of kit has enough room for the Imperial Army, and can accommodate 40 minifigures and four speeder bikes.
 The fully immersive set comes with space to attach to Luke Skywalker’s line, just like in the Battle of Hoth, in Star Wars: The Empire Strikes Back.

-It’s safe to say even the fussiest fan should be impressed, with this ultimate collectors item.
-But don’t spend too long reading about all of the great features – an collectible set like this won’t be available for long.
+It’s safe to say even the fussiest fan should be impressed, with this ultimate collector’s item.
+But don’t spend too long reading about all of the great features – a collectible set like this won’t be available for long.

 Voucher codes